For best experience please turn on javascript and use a modern browser!

 The minor in EU Law and Politics provides students the knowledge, language, and critical vision to understand how EU law works, develops, and is shaped by values, interest groups, states, and geopolitical forces.
 It also explores the hidden biases and injustices within the law.

 Through an interdisciplinary approach, students engage with key areas of EU law, and debates within them, including the internal market, criminal and competition law, external relations law, consumer protection, anti-discrimination law, and environmental regulation.
-The minor also strengthens legal analysis, communication in English, and persuasiveness, culminating in a moot court exercise for more practical EU law experience.
+The minor also strengthens students’ legal analysis, persuasiveness, storytelling, and ability to communicate about law in broader societal debates.
+It culminates in a Global Democracy Festival, where students develop collaborative multi-format projects aimed at raising awareness, stimulating debate, or proposing concrete legal strategies for how EU law can be used to support and defend democracy in Europe and beyond.

 Study Programme